mathieubue/MobileDevProject/README.txt

 - Access to the application is restricted
 - Exchanges with API must be secure ( with TLS)

-My app validates all requirements exept TLS protocole in order to communicate wuth the API I don't know how to createt a certificate in order to use the TLS protocol
+My app validates all requirements exept TLS protocol for communicate with the API I don't know how to create a certificate in order to use the TLS protocol